Table of Contents

 How should I get rid of pink mold?

 Pink mold should be cleaned up as soon as possible to prevent its growth and the spread of this fungus.
-It should be removed from wood surfaces with a cloth or towel and set in direct sunlight until it dries up.
+Have you been seeing mold on window sill growth?
+If you see mold on wood window sill, it should be removed from wood surfaces with a cloth or towel and exposed to direct sunlight until it dries up.
 You could also use a disinfectant spray to kill the fungus and remove any residue.

 Green Mold On Window Sill